NavyBlue06/project2Zodiacgame/README.md

 - Reshuffle cards to make the game more difficult.
 - Introduce a restrat button to restart the game.
 - Add more animation for flipping cards for a smoother experience.
+- Have the cards come forward to make them readable for the player.

 ## Credits
 - Zodiac images and cards designed by me on [canva] (https://www.canva.com/).